Jsparrow/jsparrow.github.io/docs/rules/use-parameterized-jpa-query.md

       url: "https://software-security.sans.org/developer-how-to/fix-sql-injection-in-java-persistence-api-jpa"

 description:
     This rule prevents SQL injections by parameterizing vulnerable concats of a JPQL query string.
-Thus user input can only be considered as data and not as code.
+Thus, vulnerable fragments of JPQL query string can only be considered as data and not as code.
 tags: ["Security"]
 ---